 On February 28, 2007, VF acquired substantially all the operating assets of Majestic Athletic, Inc. ("Majestic") for a cost of \$131.5 million.
-Majestic holds exclusive on-field uniform rights for all 30 major league baseball teams, including supplying each team with on-field MLB Authentic Collectionm outerwear, batting practice jerseys, T-shirts, shorts and fleece.
-Majestic also markets Majestic® brand baseball-related consumer appared to wholesale accounts.
-On August 27, 2007, VF acquired lucy activewear, inc. ("lucy activewear"), a chain of retail stores marketing lucy® brand women's activewear, for a cost of \$141.4 million.
-On August 31, 2007, VF acquired Seven For All Mankind; LLC ("Seven For All Mankind"), marketer of the 7 For All Mankind® brand of women's and men's premium denim jeanswear and related apparel products primarily in the United States and Europe, for a cost of \$773.1 million.
+Majestic holds exclusive on-field uniform rights for all 30 major league baseball teams, including supplying each team with on-field MLB Authentic Collection[TM] outerwear, batting practice jerseys, Tshirts, shorts and fleece.
+Majestic also markets Majestic® brand baseball-related consumer apparel to wholesale accounts.
+On August 27, 2007, VF acquired lucy activewear, inc. ("lucy activewear"), a chain of retail stores marketing lucy® brand women's activewear, for a cost of \$114.1 million.
+On August 31, 2007, VF acquired Seven For All Mankind, LLC ("Seven For All Mankind"), marketer of the 7 For All Mankind® brand of women's and men's premium denim jeanswear and related apparel products primarily in the United States and Europe, for a cost of \$773.1 million.
 The lucy activewear business and the Seven For All Mankind business together formed the foundation for a new lifestyle-based coalition called Contemporary Brands.
 On January 26, 2007, VF acquired Eagle Creek, Inc. ("Eagle Creek"), maker of Eagle Creek® brand adventure travel gear that includes accessories, luggage and daypacks.
-In addition, on April 2, 2007, VF acquired the brand-related assets of a former licensee that had rights to market VF's The North Face® brand in China and Nepal ("The North Face" brand in China and Nepal (
+In addition, on April 2, 2007, VF acquired the brand-related assets of a former licensee that had rights to market VF's The North Face® brand in China and Nepal ("The North Face --- China").
+Because the licensing arrangement represented an arms-length contract, no gain or loss was recognized at the acquisition date.
+The total cost of these acquisitions, collectively referred to as the "2007 Acquisitions," was \$1,070.3 million, plus the assumption of \$11.6 million of debt.

 In the Majestic acquisition, the fair value of the net assets acquired exceeded the purchase price by \$14.0 million.
 Since there was a maximum of \$10.0 million of contingent consideration based on growth in revenues that may result in the recognition of additional purchase cost, that amount was accrued as a deferred credit, with the remaining \$4.0 million excess fair value at the acquisition date applied to reduce on a pro rata basis amounts initially assigned to noncurrent assets.
-Of the total contingent consideration, \$5.2 million was earned in 2009 (payable in 2010), \$3.3 million was earned in 2008 and \$1.5 million contingent consideration of \$4.0 million and \$5.1 million for Eagle Creek, based on a measure of profitability, was earned in 2009 (payable in 2010) and 2008, respectively, and was recorded as Goodwill.
-In addition, contingent consideration of \$0.8 million related to a prior year's acquisition was earned and recorded as Goodwill in 2008, and an additional \$1.7 million can be earned in 2011 which would also be recorded as Goodwill.
+Of the total contingent consideration, \$5.2 million was earned in 2009 (payable in 2010), \$3.3 million was earned in 2008 and \$1.5 million was earned in 2007.
+Contingent consideration of \$4.0 million and \$5.1 million for Eagle Creek, based on a measure of profitability, was earned in 2009 (payable in 2010) and 2008, respectively, and was recorded as Goodwill.
+In addition, contingent consideration of \$0.8 million related to a prior year's acquisition was earned and recorded as Goodwill in 2008, and an additional \$1.7 million can be earned in 2011, which would also be recorded as Goodwill.